genome-spy/genome-spy/docs/grammar/mark/point.md

 # Point

 Point mark displays each data item as a symbol.
-Points can be used to create a scatter plot.
+Points are often used to create a scatter plot.
 In the genomic context, they could represent, for example, point mutations at genomic loci.